They spent the night in the feed lot so we could work them on Wednesday.

 Time to ween.

-This is really hard work, have I mentioned that?
+This is tough work; have I mentioned that?

 Mr. Nielson is amazing.
 I am a pretty good assistant, but he is amazing.